KingsleyWan/Grand-Honor/README.md

 <img width="490" alt="image" src="https://user-images.githubusercontent.com/105162197/192107190-8b3c34cd-f3df-4748-9a62-ad610ed04988.png">

-# 2D and 3D cross-platform game engine
+# A 2D + 3D cross-platform game engine
-Grand Honor is a popular action game.
+Grand Honor is BCM new action game that target achiever game who fancy fantasy and winning.
 Survive as much you can, defeat characters and opponents gain experience and earn gold, with experience used to unlock character's abilities or further augment the ability's power, and gold used to purchase items at the store, and upgrade/purchase new characters.

 # Gameplay design (screenshots)